Fair Oaks, Stud Farms and the Twisted World of Pig Insemination

 The semen collection process is much more of an intimate encounter than I imagined as well.
 The boars are coaxed to mount a wooden contraption, then the workers reach their hand under and grab the boar’s penis in one hand and hold a cup in the other to catch the semen.
 This process can last up to 10 minutes.
 The collected semen is marketed to farms such as Fair Oaks in ads that I just could not believe.

-(Pictured right) Discounts were applied when they produced more semen than expected.
+(Pictured left) Discounts were applied when they produced more semen than expected.

 The prices for them to manually stimulate the boar to completion for you and package their semen ranged from around $70 to $200 per dose.